 A cadet band of sixteen pieces is one of the most attractive features of the military department.
 An experienced and accomplished bandmaster is employed by the session, and no extra charge is made for instruction in band music.
-The band furnishes music for battalion parade, guard mount, inspection, and for all military exercises.
+The band furnishes music for battalion parade, guard mount, inspection, and for practice in Butt's Manual.
 The band is a means of a great deal of pleasure to the cadets, as well as an absolute necessity in forwarding the interests of the military exercises.